dbca-wa/sdis/docs/source/specs.rst

 a project is created.
 The Project Owner, and any other team members, can add/edit Team membership.

-While every logged in SDIS user can update any document (these updates are logged), only team members of a project can execute any life cycle steps, such as submitting related documents for review, or requesting closure.
+Only team members of a project can update a document and execute any life cycle steps, such as submitting related documents for review, or requesting closure.

-Project team permissions are updated whenever a project team member gets added or removed, or when a new document is added.
-Permissions are given to all team members for the project (e.g. to request closure) and all related documents.
+**Only DPaW staff are notified** when the team is emailed.
+SDIS leaves prompting contributions from external collaborators to personal communication as (and when) appropriate by DPaW staff.

 Program Leaders
 ---------------
-Members of SCMT (all Program Leaders) have the permission "review".
+Members of SCMT (all Program Leaders) have the permission to "review".
 This allows them to review documents (Concept Plans, Project Plans, Progress Reports, Closure Forms, Student Reports), update them if appropriate, and submit further up the approval chain, or request updates from the authors.